dclong/blog/misc/content/2020-06-14-tips-on-myst.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+MySt is an extension of [CommonMarkdown](https://commonmark.org/) with some goodies introduced from RestructuredText.

+## References

 https://github.com/executablebooks/MyST-Parser